Where can this degree take me?

 What will I study?

-The PhD (Intercultural Studies) Program is designed as a program of four academic years, ordinarily requiring two years (four semesters) of classroom and seminar studies followed by a year of comprehensive examinations and dissertation research.
-The minimum number of courses and seminars is 60 semester hours, with a minimum full-time enrollment of 9 semester hours each term.
-Ordinarily a full-time student takes 9 to 12 semester hours.
-The program operates on a year-round basis, with full-load enrollment available in each of the two semesters and summer.
-Two semesters of enrollment constitute one academic year.
-Program courses are available each of the two semesters and summer in a variety of term-length and modular formats.
+The PhD (Intercultural Studies) Program is designed as a program of three to four academic years, requiring two years (four semesters) of classroom and seminar studies followed by one to two years of comprehensive examinations and dissertation research.
+The length of the program can be reduced by enrolling in full-time study during all three semesters (fall, spring, and summer).
+Part-time students need considerably longer to complete the program.
+The minimum number of courses and seminars, comprehensive exam and dissertation credit, is 60 semester hours.
+A full-time student takes 9 to 12 semester hours.
+The program operates on a year-round basis, with full-load enrollment available in fall, spring and summer semesters.
+Program courses are available in a variety of term-length and modular formats, making study accessible to students who do not relocate to Deerfield.
+To insure that students not residing locally participate in the broader learning community, attendance at ICS fellowship meetings, academic hearings, and other community events while present on campus for coursework is expected.

 Seminars you’ll take include the following: